TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 ## The Relation between $[T]_{\mc{E}}$ and $[T]_{\mc{B}}$

 We have seen how to convert vectors from one coordinate system (i.e., basis) to another, and also how to construct the matrix of a linear transformation with respect to an arbitrary basis.
 In this section we will present a ready-made formula that connects the matrices with respect to two different bases.
-We will restrict ourselves to the common situation where we have a transformation from $\R^n$ to itself, and where one of the bases is the standard basis.
+In this subsection we will restrict ourselves to the common situation of a linear transformation from $\R^n$ to itself,  where one of the bases is the standard basis.

 We start with an example that illustrates the underlying ideas.